rfeinberg3/ecomAssistant/Database/README.md

 ## Introduction
 This project sets up a PostgreSQL database using Docker, primarily for storing and managing fashion datasets.
 It includes tools for data manipulation and integration with an AI assistant.

-## Setbuilder
-The Setbuilder tool (`./setbuilder/setbuilder.py`) is designed to compress and extract necessary data from JSON files.
-It facilitates easy dataset creation and combination.

 ## Testing Setup

 ### Prerequisites